sandeepkumaar/object-oriented-css/README.md

   - Extended to our needs/latest design taste
   - Unlike other resets (Normalize.css), its *does not include* the skin(fonts), content(padding) or layout(margin) properties

+## Random thoughts

+Layout, Container can have margin, border but not padding Content can have padding, (border for special case) but not margin